 Click the arrow to view measurements in inches.

+Please click the arrows for metric and US Measurement detail charts.
 Note that the measurements in inches are rounded to the nearest fraction.
 Metric measurements (mm) are more accurate.

 For advice regarding the best boot size for your horse, please contact your nearest Flex Hoof Boot consultant.
 If we do not have a consultant in your area, please email hoot dimensions and photos to Flexbootsusa@gmail.com for assistance.

 Our top tips for determining the best boot size & fit

 This is when the hooves are at the correct size and shape.

 Hooves should be maintenance trimmed weekly, to retain the shape and balance of the hoof.